 With sockets and ratchets accounting for up to 30% of a typical tool inventory in MRO operations, delivering a near 100% tool tracking coverage is critical in environments sensitive to FOD and FME incidents.

 When tools are too small to retrofit individually with RFID, some projects resort to kitting as well as on/off sensors to keep track of the smallest items.

 INDUSTRIAL TOOL TRACKING

-RFID can substantially improve both the accuracy and the effectiveness of industrial tool tracking, reducing the substantial costs of tool replacement and lost productivity.
-The RFID technology has evolved to overcome the challenges of metal interference, harsh environments, and long-range read distance requirements.
+RFID systems substantially improve both the accuracy and the effectiveness of industrial tool tracking, reducing the substantial costs of tool availability and life cycle.

 Loss of tools, due to misplacement or outright theft, and therefore the direct cost of replacement